-The PSIAS requires that the Chief Audit Executive develops and maintains a Quality Assurance and Improvement Programme (QAIP).
+The PSIAS requires that the Chief Audit Executive (at Wyre this is the Head of Governance) develops and maintains a Quality Assurance and Improvement Programme (QAIP).
 A QAIP is designed to enable an evaluation, checking that internal audits activity conforms with the 'Definition of Internal Auditing', the PSIAS and whether Internal Auditors apply the Code of Ethics.
 The QAIP also assesses the efficiency and effectiveness of the internal audit activity and identifies opportunities for improvement.
 The QAIP must include both internal and external assessments and any improvement plans resulting from the QAIP must be monitored accordingly.
 The following activities make up the QAIP at Wyre: